brycewray/hugo-site/content/posts/2022/04/static-tweets-astro.md

 {{< stweet "1487140202141425673" >}}

-As was true for my Hugo `stweetv2` shortcode, I wrote this component to add "(UTC)" after the date because, once you use this in production, the remote web server will return the tweet's `created_at` information in whatever time zone the server uses---which almost certainly is [UTC](https://www.timeanddate.com/time/aboututc.html).
+As was true for my Hugo `stweetv2` shortcode, I wrote this component to add "(UTC)" after the date because, once you use this in production, the remote web server will return the tweet's `created_at` information in whatever time zone the server uses --- which almost certainly is [UTC](https://www.timeanddate.com/time/aboututc.html).

 ### Calling from Markdown